stephvp1172/gen_ai_wf_f2023/README.md

 #### Type of model 1: Llama 2 7B (API) - Main Model
 * **Original complaint**:
+'Please refer my previous CFPB complainat " XXXX \'\' on XX/XX/2021. \nI have Citibank \'s Interest checking account.
+Got an email from Citigroup which stated that for any direct deposits, I will get upto 2 % cash back ( up to {$100.00} ).
+I have direct deposit of my salary two times of {$2500.00} each duringXX/XX/2021 ( one on XX/XX/XXXX and another one on XX/XX/2021 - both {$2500.00} ) on after following this promotion all the conditions.
+But I haven\'t received {$100.00} for these direct deposit activities.
+I can not keep this account open forever to get this {$100.00} as during pandemic my money ( {$5000.00} ) in this account is blocked ( very low interest rates ).
+Dealing with totally inefficient Citibank customer service is good for nothing.
+Already talked to them for at least 3 times via chat regarding the same issue.
+This bank is so large and inefficient that left hand doesn\'t know what right hand is doing.
+Customer service is just looking to pass the buck from one team/person to another. \nCiti just want to block the money for dubious promotions plus terms and conditions.
+Citi will keep on moving the goal post like this. \n\n\nCiti stated in their response that : However, if you would like to continue participating in this promotion please complete two additional direct deposits, one in the month of XXXX, and one in XXXX.
+Thereafter, if the remaining terms and conditions are met the 2 % cash back bonus ( up to {$100.00} ) would be applied to your account ending in XXXX on or before XX/XX/2021. \n\nEven after meeting that condition I haven\'t got {$100.00} cash back bonus.',

 * **Equal Complaint Synthesis**:
+1 {'generated_text': " Complaint:\n\nI have been a customer of Citibank for over a year now and have been a loyal member of their customer base.
+However, I recently received an email from Citigroup stating that for any direct deposits made into my interest checking account, I would receive up to 2% cash back (up to $100).
+I have made two direct deposits of my salary, each amounting to $2500, during the month of XX/XX/2021 (one on XX/XX/2021 and another one on XX/XX/2021).
+Despite meeting all the conditions, I have not received the $100 cash back bonus.\n\nI have tried to contact Citibank's customer service multiple times, but the response has been inadequate.
+They have simply passed the buck from one team to another without resolving the issue.
+It is unacceptable that I have been left with a checking account that is blocked due to low interest rates, and I have not received the cash back bonus that I was promised.\n\nI am extremely disappointed in the inefficiency and lack of transparency shown by Citibank"}

 * **Less Harsh**:
+{'generated_text': " Complaint 1: Less Harsh\n\nI'm writing to express my disappointment with Citibank's interest checking account.
+I received an email about a 2% cash back promotion, but after making two direct deposits of my salary, I haven't received the bonus.
+Despite my multiple attempts to contact customer service, I haven't received a resolution.
+I'm frustrated with the bank's inefficiency and lack of communication.

 * **More Harsh**:
+Complaint 2: More Harsh\n\nI can't believe that Citibank would intentionally mislead their customers about a promotion.
+I made two direct deposits of my salary to receive a 2% cash back bonus, but I haven't received a dime.
+The bank's customer service is incompetent and unresponsive.
+I've tried to resolve this issue multiple times, but the bank's bureaucracy is slow and inefficient.
+I'm fed up with Citibank and will never do business with them again.

 #### Type of model 2: Llama 2 7B (Chat)